CiscoDevNet/node-sparkbot-samples/templates/README.md

 # Templates for the node-sparkbot library

-A set of templates to quickly bootstrap a Cisco Spark bot
+A set of templates to quickly bootstrap a Cisco Spark bot:

 - [onEvent-all-all](onEvent-all-all.js), [onEvent-messages-created](onEvent-messages-created.js): examples of listeners to specific Webhook (Resources/Event) triggers.
 Leverages Sparkbot function: webhook.onEvent().